owenthereal/gh/README.md

     Usage: gh [command] [options] [arguments]

     Branching Commands:
+        init              Create an empty git repository or reinitialize an existing one

+    Branching Commands:
         checkout          Switch the active branch to another branch merge             Join two or more development histories (branches) together